Hospice Patient’s Day Is Made By Two Visiting Felines Thanks to Project Wish

 Share This Post

-Visiting Nurse Association (VNA) hospice patient Connie Cancilla, who resides at an assisted living facility in Vero Beach, had many cats growing up and has always been fond of them.
-She often shared her love of felines with her VNA caregiver, Heather Eaker, RN, who took note – particularly when she noticed a change in Connie’s demeanor.
+A Visiting Nurse Association (VNA) hospice patient, Connie Cancilla, who resides at an assisted living facility in Vero Beach, had many cats growing up and has always been fond of them.
+She often shared her love of felines with her VNA caregiver, Heather Eaker, RN, who took note, particularly when she noticed a change in Connie’s demeanor.
 “Connie is very social and has been her whole life.
 Recently she’s had a decline and has been staying in her apartment.
 During our visits she seemed very sad, her ongoing smile and sweetness was burning out,” said Heather.
 “She was always mentioning how she wished she had a cat, so, I thought, what if we could have some kittens visit?”

 Heather reached out to the VNA Volunteer Department which has a program, Project Wish, that is dedicated to providing wishes to hospice patients during their end-of-life journey.
 “We’d never gotten a request like that before,” said the Director of Volunteer Programs, Sara Bumgarner, “but I was determined.”